 Our factory and warehouse operations are continuing as usual, while strictly adhering to social distancing guidelines.
 Our factory hours of operation for deliveries and collections remain unchanged, Mon - Thurs 7am - 3pm, Fri 7am - 1.45pm.

-- we no longer require a signature for deliveries and collections, just your name and contact number, to minimise the spread through transfer via pens or paper
+We have implemented the following hygiene procedures to ensure your safety and ours: - we no longer require a signature for deliveries and collections, just your name and contact number, to minimise the spread through transfer via pens or paper - our EFTPOS machine is wiped clean with disinfecting wipes both before and after your PIN is required. - strict adherence to the 1.5m social distancing guidelines at all times

 We respectfully ask that all visitors follow these guidelines when delivering to or collecting items from our factory.